Frequently Asked Questions

 - Tondo refers to a round panel.
 The word comes to us from the Renaissance.
 Fitzgerald has worked exclusively on tondo forms since 1988.

 - Copyright: all of the work on this site is copyrighted.
 When you buy a piece, you are not also purchasing the copyright.
 The copyrights remain with FitzgeraldArt.
 If you also wish to purchase licensing rights, please contact us.

 How can I keep up with your new work?

 I send a newsletter about once per month.
 In addition to featuring new work, I also frequently feature other artist's work, discussions of related ideas, processes, and observations.
 I often feature poetry, as this is an important source of inspiration in my work.
-Sign up on the contact page.
+Sign up on the contact page, see examples here.